AustenConrad/mql4zmq/README.markdown

 # mql4zmq

 The goal of this project is to provide [MQL4](http://docs.mql4.com/ "MQL4 documentation homepage.") bindings for the [ZeroMQ](http://zeromq.org/ "ZeroMQ homepage.") networking library.

 This software is in an alpha state.
-Do not use in production environments yet.
+I would <i>not</i> recommend it's use in production environments yet.

 ### To install: